certtools/intelmq-tutorial/lesson-2.md

 #### Task: Bypass the deduplicator

-For testing and demo purposes it is helpful to temporarily deactivate this behavior by setting the parameter "bypass" to "true".
+For testing and demo purposes it is helpful to temporarily deactivate this behavior.
+Look up the documentation to find ways how this can be achieved

+ by setting the parameter "bypass" to "true".

 <details>
     <summary>Click to see the answer.</summary>

 ##### Answer

-To add this parameter to the runtime configuration in the manager, you need to first click the orange "plus"-sign button in the bot's configuration view to add a new parameter field.
+* You can add the parameter `bypass` with `true`.
+To add it to the runtime configuration in the manager, you need to first click the orange "plus"-sign button in the bot's configuration view to add a new parameter field.
+* You can delete the deduplicator's memory: `redis-cli -n 6 -c "FLUSHDB"`
+* You can adapt the `filter_keys` parameter.
 </details>

 ## Experts: adding information to the stream